Sargent Student Organizations

 Meet our current Dean’s Hosts.

 Peer Mentors serve as role models for incoming students and advise them on making the most of the BU Sargent College experience.
-They offer study groups, focus groups, registration parties in conjunction with faculty advising, and mentoring within the Freshman Experience Seminar.
-The Mentors also serve as Big Siblings to the freshmen and incoming transfer students.
+They offer study groups, focus groups, registration parties in conjunction with faculty advising, and mentoring within the First-Year Experience Seminar.
+The Mentors also serve as Big Siblings to the first-year students and incoming transfer students.
 Students must have sophomore standing with a minimum 2.7 GPA to apply.

 Student Representatives to the Sargent Alumni Association Board